 Subsection v.
-A quorum of 2/3 members of the general board is required for each meeting.
+A quorum of 2/3 members of the General Board is required for each meeting.

 Subsection vi.
-If there is a situation that calls for a vote among general board members, a simple majority (50% + 1) is needed to pass as resolution, unless otherwise specified.
+If there is a situation that calls for a vote among General Board members, a simple majority (50% + 1) is needed to pass as resolution, unless otherwise specified.

 Section 2: Artistic Department

-Clause A: The Rutgers Night Live Representative acts as the liaison between Rutgers Night Live Troup and the Special Events Coordinator, and Artistic Director.
+Clause A: The Rutgers Night Live Representative acts as the liaison between Rutgers Night Live Troupe and the Special Events Coordinator, and Artistic Director.
 Expected to assist in editing work and fine tuning all the skits presented to them.
 Has influence in picking the skits for Rutgers Night Live and ensure that the events runs smoothly and efficiently.

 Clause B: The Directors’ Showcase Coordinator oversees the overall production of DS.
 They help in the selection of directors, scenes, and cast members, and advise the directors during their process.